 Kate’s delicate gold filigree drop earrings are from jewellery chain Accessorize, and were originally £5 when they came into stores.
-But they’ve since gone into the summer sale and been cut to their current – amazing – cost.
+However, they’ve since gone into the summer sale and been cut to their current – amazing – cost.

 But before you get too excited at the prospect of being able to dress like a duchess of a dime, you should know that rather predictably the Kate effect has already struck, and both styles are completely sold out online.